reyjoypsabino/reyjoypsabino/README.md

 ## 🎓 Education

 **Bachelor of Science in Information Technology (BSIT)** - Currently Studying
-- Strong foundation in software development, system design, and computer science principles
+- Strong foundation in software development, system design, and IT principles
 - Gaining practical experience through internships and real-world projects

 ## 💼 Current Roles